21PA1A6125/ResumeMaker/README.md

-#Resume Maker
+🧾 Resume Maker

 A fully responsive and interactive Resume Maker web application built using HTML, CSS, and JavaScript.
-This project allows users to create a professional resume instantly by filling out a simple form that dynamically generates a formatted resume preview ready for download.
+This project helps users quickly generate a professional resume by simply filling out a form — the resume is dynamically created in real-time and ready for download.

-Project Overview
+🚀 Project Overview

-Resume Maker is a front-end project designed to simplify resume creation for students and professionals.
-It provides an intuitive user interface where users can input their personal information, education, skills, projects, and certificates, and generate a well-structured resume layout in real time.
+Resume Maker is a front-end web app designed to simplify the resume creation process for students and professionals.
+It features an intuitive form where users can enter their details, such as personal info, education, skills, projects, and certificates, and instantly preview a well-structured resume layout.

-Features
+✨ Features

-Dynamic Resume Generation: Auto-generates a resume based on form inputs without using any external backend.
+🎨 Dynamic Resume Generation – Instantly creates a formatted resume based on user inputs without any backend.

-Form Validation: Ensures proper input for fields like name, email, mobile number, and URLs through live validation logic.
+✅ Form Validation – Validates key inputs like name, email, mobile number, and links to ensure accuracy.

-Customizable Sections: Users can add multiple skills, education entries, projects, and certificates dynamically.
+➕ Customizable Sections – Add multiple skills, education entries, projects, and certificates dynamically.

-Downloadable Resume: Includes a print/download feature that exports the generated resume in a neat A4 layout for printing.
+🧾 Downloadable Resume – Easily download or print the generated resume in a clean A4 layout.

-Responsive Design: Built with modern CSS layouts ensuring smooth performance on all devices.
+📱 Responsive Design – Built with flexible CSS layouts to ensure seamless experience on all devices.

-Real-time Preview: Provides instant feedback with automatic content updates as users fill the form.
+⚡ Real-time Preview – Automatically updates the resume as users type their details.

-Technologies Used
+🛠️ Technologies Used

-HTML5 – To structure the form and resume sections.
+HTML5 – For structuring the form and resume layout

-CSS3 – For styling, responsive layout, and print media optimization.
+CSS3 – For styling, responsive design, and print media optimization

-Vanilla JavaScript (ES6) – For DOM manipulation, input validation, and dynamic content rendering.
+JavaScript (ES6) – For DOM manipulation, live validation, and dynamic rendering

-Font Awesome Icons – For user interface enhancement.
+Font Awesome – For modern icons and UI enhancement

-How It Works
+⚙️ How It Works

-Fill in details such as name, contact info, and career objective.
+Fill in details like name, contact info, and career objective.

 Add multiple entries for Skills, Education, Projects, and Certificates.

-Click on “Generate Resume” to instantly transform the form data into a professional template.
+Click on Generate Resume to instantly view your formatted resume.

-Preview, print, or download the resume using the built-in PDF-ready layout.
+Use the built-in Download / Print feature to save your resume as a PDF.